We are currently in the golden-age of dating!

-A 2008 study by the American Psychological Association found that men rated women wearing red as more attractive, associating the colour with sex.
+A 2008 study by the American Psychological Association found that men rated women wearing red as more attractive, associating the color with sex.

-A separate 2010 study by the same association, found women to associate the colour red with power and status.
+A separate 2010 study by the same association, found women to associate the color red with power and status.

 People are more likely to date somebody “out of their league” if they knew the person much longer beforehand.